NIRSpec IFU Spectroscopy

 Two points separated by ~1.6" in both X and Y directions.

 Four points forming a box that's ~1.6" on a side.
-These data will be processed differently from the four-point dither by the calibration pipeline.
+The data from the 4 nod positions will be paired and subtracted by the calibration pipeline.

 |Cycling dither pattern|